 I’ve been postponing this post since I have so much to say about the city I called home for two years.
-So I decided to make at least two posts of Madrid.
-This one being about the best things to see and places to visit, including a DIY Walking Tour that I would give my friends when they visited.
+So I decided to make at three posts about Madrid.
+In the All You Need to Know About Madrid post I make a brief reconnaissance of the coolest neighborhoods in Madrid, the best times to visits the museums, understanding Madrid’s public transportation, as well as tips and tricks to experience the city like a local.
+For the foodies, I recommend checking out the Where & What to Eat Madrid post.
+This one is about the best things to see and places to visit, including a DIY Walking Tour that I would give my friends when they visited.

 DIY Walking tour in the city center